 Women turned to yoga during pandemic to beat the blues: Survey

-This last year, along with the impact on physical health, Covid-19 has led to many mental health challenges such as isolation, stress, anxiety and depression.
+A survey on International Yoga Day reveals that three-fourths of women say that yoga can help develop a positive self image

-New Delhi: This last year, along with the impact on physical health, Covid-19 has led to many mental health challenges such as isolation, stress, anxiety and depression.
+This last year, along with the impact on physical health, COVID-19 has led to many mental health challenges such as isolation, stress, anxiety and depression.
 This is highlighted in a recent survey conducted by Enamor, which finds that one in every two women say that the pandemic has affected their mental health in a negative way.

 Staying active and fit has helped a majority of the women fight the blues.
 Over 60 per cent women actively took to yoga during the pandemic and say that they found it to be the best form of exercise to help beat the blues, given the lockdown conditions.
 An overwhelming majority, 85 per cent of women agree that yoga can help to reduce stress, and manage anxiety.